ruben0315R/Batch-Scripts/README.md

 # Files operation

-* full_c_directory - Scans whole c: volume drive.
+* full_volume - Scans the entire volume drive, processing one volume at a time.
-* Desired_path - Scans the file path given by the user.
+* Desired_path - Scans the file path provided by the user.
-* Desired_path & permissibility - Scans the file path given by the user and ask for Y or N before deleting the file.
+* Desired_path & permissibility - Scans the file path specified by the user and asks for confirmation (Y or N) before deleting the file.

+# Changes required

+* Change the Hash data and CSV file path on your needs.
+* In full_volume change the target_directory variables for your specifications.